commandblock2/unnamed-client/README.md

 `setup-scripts/install.sh <directory - default: ~/.minecraft>` copies the built jar and json.

 ## Notes
-It is recommend that you should audit the code in this repo.
+It is recommended that you should audit the code in this repo.
 The repository stores patches to build the development environment and scripts to automate this process.
-Any help is appereciated, especially those can optimize workflow.
+Any help is appreciated, especially those can optimize workflow.
+The client jar is very big right now, not sure if I would plan to put the dependencies in the json in the future (you are going to download the libs anyway if you want to use the client **LEGALLY**).